-A couple of weekends ago it was Arabella’s Alice in Wonderland party and let me tell you, this one was the most last-minute, budget-friendly party I’ve ever done.
+Let me tell you, Arabella’s Alice in Wonderland party was one was the most last-minute, budget-friendly party I’ve ever done.
 That’s really saying something too, because I always leave parties until the last minute and I always try to spend as little money as possible.
 This Alice in Wonderland party had the smallest budget of all.
 Which somehow seems fitting for an Alice theme.

 I always like to have a ‘story’ woven around any party we make.
 With an Alice in Wonderland party, this was the easy bit: we just followed Lewis Carroll down the rabbit hole.